-On May 24, 2018, the Company announced that a diamond drilling program had resumed at Hook-Carter.
+On May 24, 2018, the Company announced that diamond drilling had resumed at Hook-Carter.
 The 2018 summer program was planned to include approximately 3,500 metres of diamond drilling in five to six holes using two drill rigs to test high-priority geophysical targets developed by Denison in 2017.